Mariners win first game in Chicago as Hector Santiago is ejected for violating illegal substance rule

 He is the first player ejected from a game since MLB’s “enhanced enforcement’’ of the illegal substance rule went into effect Monday.

-Santiago was the “starter’’ in the resumption of the game, which had been suspended due to rain in the bottom of the third on Saturday.
-Rookie Logan Gilbert had started the original game pitching two scoreless innings.
+Santiago was the “starter’’ in the resumption of the game, which had been suspended due to rain in the bottom of the third Saturday.
+Rookie Logan Gilbert had started the original game, pitching two scoreless innings.

 Santiago can be suspended for 10 days, and if so, the Mariners will not be able to replace his spot on the roster, which would be a tough blow for a team that has depended greatly on its bullpen all season and is entering one of its tougher stretches of the year.